 Using an Ikea Tr√•dfri gateway as a hub

 Another option is to use an Ikea Tr√•dfri gateway as a hub for your Hue smart bulbs instead of the official Philips Hue Bridge.
-Just like the Amazon Echo Plus, the gateway, which plugs straight into your router, handles communications between your phone and the Hue bulbs you've installed.
+Just like the Amazon Echo Zigbee devices, the gateway, which plugs straight into your router, handles communications between your phone and the Hue bulbs you've installed.

 Assuming you've already got your Ikea Tr√•dfri gateway and Tr√•dfri bulbs up and running, adding Hue lights to the mix isn't too difficult: you just follow the same process as you do for adding a Tr√•dfri light.

-Get your Hue bulb installed and switched on, then open up the Tr√•dfri app for Android or iOS, and choose Add devices then Bulb.
+Get your Hue bulb installed and switched on, then open up the Tr√•dfri app, and choose Add devices then Bulb.
 You'll be asked to pick a control device, which you will have used to set up your Tr√•dfri lights ‚ÄĒ a motion sensor, a wireless dimmer or a remote control, for example.

 When you've made your pick, hold the control device within two centimetres of the bulb, and press and hold the link button on it for ten seconds.
 You should see the bulb flicker, and once this flickering stops, release the button.
 The Hue light is now added.